 nfs-common, which provides NFS functionality without having to include the server components.
 Again, we will refresh the local package index prior to installation to ensure that we have up-to-date information:

-sudo apt-get update sudo apt-get install nfs-common
+sudo apt-get install nfs-common

 We’re going to experiment with sharing two separate directories during this guide.
 The first directory we’re going to share is the

 /home directory that contains user data.

 The second is a general purpose directory that we’re going to create specifically for NFS so that we can demonstrate the proper procedures and settings.
 This will be located at